Remote Learning

 Strategy

-Since the first national lockdown in March 2020, we have provided all students with high quality lessons for every lesson that they are timetabled.
-Many students may not be well enough to access work during part, or all of any period of illness, therefore we request that parents inform us when it is appropriate to send work.
+Since the first national lockdown in March 2020, we provided all students with high quality lessons for every lesson that they were timetabled.
+We are aware that many students may not be well enough to access work during part, or all of any period of illness, therefore we request that parents inform us when it is appropriate to send work.

 As with all of our teaching, learning and assessment strategies, our remote learning is driven by evidenced informed practice from the Education Endowment Foundation (available to download below).